peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 # Security Considerations

-This document provides a means for both internal and global namespaces to be provisioned using DNSSEC, allowing a DNSSEC-aware, mobile resolver to maintain a consistent chain of trust regardless of whether a private, child namespace exists from it's particular vantage point.
+This document provides a means for both internal and global DNS namespaces to be provisioned using DNSSEC, allowing a DNSSEC-aware, mobile resolver to maintain a consistent chain of trust regardless of whether a private, child namespace exists from its particular vantage point.
 The ability to support this configuration cleanly has better security properties than configurations that are ambiguous.